By Dr John Sydenham.

 The overall picture is that the whole population of the UK is being used to carry the costs of "cheap" labour for industry.
 It would be better for the UK if the industries that are benefiting from this cheap labour were just given millions of pounds rather than the whole of the land and society of the UK being exploited to subsidise them.

 All of the population growth is completely unnecessary.
 The UK has no need to expand its population and can find ways of automating processes where there is a lack of labour and can train its own people.
+Illegal migrants should be regarded as not having entered the UK and imprisoned until they agree to return home.
 None of this is racist, it is hard headed politics.
 Everyone in the UK including migrants who have settled here should support an end to population growth.
 "Say No!" to racism and "Say No!" to population growth, you can do both and still be a moral person.

 Who is pushing for population growth?
 Obviously businesses that desire cheap labour want open borders but the political drive comes from the Labour Party and Internationalists.
 Population growth is so high in the UK that it can affect voting patterns, especially in inner city constituencies: